zo103181/BrowserQuest/server/README.md

 BrowserQuest server documentation
 =================================

-The game server currently runs on nodejs v0.4.7 (but should run fine on the latest stable as well) and requires the latest versions of the following npm libraries:
+The game server requires nodejs 6.x or greater.

-- underscore
+- lodash
 - log
-- bison
-- websocket
+- express
-- websocket-server
+- socket.io
 - sanitizer
 - memcache (only if you want metrics)